 Shareholder Rights Project

-This page provides information about the 52 successful precatory board declassification proposals submitted by the SRP and SRP-represented investors for a vote of shareholders at 2012 and 2013 annual meeting of S&P 500 and Fortune 500 companies, as well as the significant number of additional precatory declassification proposals that are expected to pass at 2013 annual meetings by the end of 2013.
-As explained in further detail below:
+This page provides information about the 65 successful precatory board declassification proposals submitted by investors that worked with the SRP clinic for annual meetings during the 2012, 2013 and/or 2014 proxy season of S&P 500 and Fortune 500 companies, as explained in further detail below:

-As described in the Negotiated Agreements page, through active engagement with companies receiving declassification proposals, the SRP and the institutional investors working with the SRP have been able to reach negotiated outcomes with many of the S&P 500 and Fortune 500 companies receiving proposals in 2012 and 2013.
-In other companies receiving proposals, however, the SRP and the institutional investors working with the SRP have not been able to obtain such negotiated outcomes and proposals therefore went to a vote.
+As described in the Negotiated Agreements page, through active engagement with companies receiving declassification proposals, the SRP clinic and the institutional investors working with the SRP clinic were able to reach negotiated outcomes with many of the S&P 500 and Fortune 500 companies that received proposals for the 2012, 2013 and/or 2014 proxy seasons.
+In other companies that received proposals, however, the SRP clinic and the institutional investors that worked with the SRP clinic were not able to obtain such negotiated outcomes and proposals therefore went to a vote.

-Successful 2012 precatory proposals: Altogether there are 41 S&P 500 companies where shareholder proposals by SRP-represented investors went to a vote at 2012 annual meetings.
+Successful precatory proposals for the 2012 proxy season: Altogether there were 41 S&P 500 companies where shareholder proposals by investors that worked with the SRP clinic went to a vote during the 2012 proxy season.

-Of the 41 proposals that went to a vote in 2012, 39 proposals (listed in Panel A of Table 1 below) passed.
-These 39 successful proposals represented more than 60% of the shareholder proposals by public pension funds that received majority support in 2012, and more than 30% of all precatory shareholder proposals (by all proponents) that received majority support in 2012.
+Of the 41 proposals that went to a vote during the 2012 proxy season, 39 proposals (listed in Panel A of Table 1 below) passed.
+These 39 successful proposals represented more than 60% of the shareholder proposals by public pension funds that received majority support during the 2012 proxy season, and more than 30% of all precatory shareholder proposals (by all proponents) that received majority support during the 2012 proxy season.
+Table 1 contains links to each precatory declassification proposal as included in each company’s proxy statement.

-In particular, the boards of eight companies where proposals passed (listed in Panel B of Table 1 below) have already announced moves in the direction recommended by the shareholders.
+The boards of eight companies where proposals passed (listed in Panel B of Table 1 below) announced moves in the direction recommended by the shareholders.
 At three of these companies, where the classified board structure was established in the bylaws (which, unlike certificates of incorporation, can be amended by boards without shareholder approval), boards implemented the preferences expressed in the shareholder votes by amending the bylaws of the corporation to eliminate the classified board.
-In addition, five companies where shareholder proposals passed have publicly announced that they will bring management declassification proposals at their 2013 annual meetings.
-It is expected that a significant number of additional companies will also move towards annual elections during the course of 2013.
+In addition, five companies where shareholder proposals passed publicly announced that they would bring management declassification proposals at their annual meetings during the 2013 proxy season.

 Company Proponent